In 2020, thousands of people lost their jobs due to the pandemic.

 Every day United Way NCA receives calls from individuals and families in search food and rental assistance because they lost their jobs due to the pandemic.

-To help people in need of social services, United Way NCA collaborates with 2-1-1 call centers in the District of Columbia, Maryland and Virginia.
+United Way NCA refers these callers to 2-1-1 in the District of Columbia, Maryland and Virginia.

 In 2000 the Federal Communications Commission designated 2-1-1 the national community services and volunteer number.